gvwilson/sensibleadventures/short-stories/arecibo.md

 **Zapoljarnyj / Actual**

-What started as a work camp and became a town is now a bustling little port on the shore of the Barents Sea.
+What started as a work camp is now a bustling little port on the shore of the Barents Sea.
 Most buildings are half-buried to stay warm in winter and as protection against the raging gales of spring and fall.
-Scavengers willing to brave the haunted ruins of Murmansk trade what they find for food, sex, data, and blocks of tweaked jellyfish they can burn as fuel.
+Scavengers willing to brave the haunted ruins of Murmansk trade what they find for food, sex, data, and slabs of rendered jellyfish they can eat or burn as fuel.

-Third of Thu Anh has four planters in her reclamation sangha.
+Third of Thu Anh has four planters in her reclamation *sangha*.
 Her junior clone sib Fourth meets her quota without fail.
-The Dush couple probably would if they spent less time praying and more time digging, but the final member of her team more than makes up for their shortfall.
+The Dutch couple probably would if they spent less time praying and more time digging, but the final member of her team more than makes up for their shortfall.
 Tall, thin, and dark,
-with ragged scars on both temples, he looks like a warrior monk out of legend.
+with ragged scars on both temples, he looks like the worst kind of scav.

-Except, of course, for his smile.
+Except for his smile.
-It is as quick and as gentle as he is with the tweaked seedlings it is their holy duty to sow.
+It is as quick and as gentle as he is with the seedlings it is their holy duty to sow.
-He is the first up and the last to sleep, and moves with an economical grace that Third is certain has also caught her younger sib's eye.
+He is the first to wake and the last to sleep, and moves with an economical grace that Third is certain has also caught her younger sib's eye.

 She is surprised when he comes to her to say that he is leaving.